maximlerner/02-crypto-AJAX/README.md

 ## Crypto:

-This project is an app which gives information about crypto currencies.
+This project is an app which gives information about crypto currencies.<br>
 The info is collected from api.coingecko.com API using AJAX call

 ## Used Technologies: